Pudassassin/GearUpCards/GearUpCards/Packaging/README.md

 - *Some hearty doodads to help you survive longer.*

-- Simply giving you some Max Health and both flat and scaling HP regeneration.
+- Giving you some Max Health, flat HP regen and healing boost.

 #### \[Gun Parts]
 **Gun Passive** - *Material*